AB8 (star)

 AB8, also known as SMC WR8, is a binary star in the Small Magellanic Cloud (SMC).
-A Wolf-Rayet star and a main sequence companion of spectral type O orbit in a period of 16.638 days.
-It is one of only nine known WO stars, the only Wolf-Rayet star in the SMC not on the nitrogen sequence, and the only Wolf-Rayet star in the SMC outside the main bar.
+A Wolf–Rayet star and a main-sequence companion of spectral type O orbit in a period of 16.638 days.
+It is one of only nine known WO stars, the only Wolf–Rayet star in the SMC not on the nitrogen sequence, and the only Wolf–Rayet star in the SMC outside the main bar.

 Discovery

-AB8 was first discovered by Lindsay in 1961, when it was catalogued as entry 547 in a list of emission line objects in the SMC.
+AB8 was discovered by Eric Lindsay in 1961, when it was catalogued as entry 547 in a list of emission line objects in the SMC.
 Sanduleak listed it as a confirmed member of the SMC, gave a spectral type of WR + OB, and identified it as one of only five stars that were not nuclei of planetary nebulae, but showed OVI emission in their spectra.
-These would later be formally grouped as the WO class, the oxygen sequence of Wolf-Rayet stars.
+These would later be formally grouped as the WO class, the oxygen sequence of Wolf–Rayet stars.

 In 1978, before the WO class was coined, Breysacher and Westerlund gave a spectral type of WC4? + OB.
 The definitive catalogue of Wolf Rayet stars in the SMC was published shortly after by Azzopardi and Breysacher, with AB8 the eighth out of a grand total of eight stars.
 These are referred to as SMC WR stars, or SMC AB, or more commonly just AB.